 8. Don’t sleep next to your cellphone

 Sleeping with your cell phone next to your bed, or under your pillow, has to be one of the absolute worst things you can do.
-The best things you can do, is not even bring your phone into the bedroom.
+The best thing you can do is not even bring your phone into the bedroom.

 9. Use Less Wifi

 I get it, I have a Wifi router in my home.
 It’s all but impossible to have a convenient home without wifi, but you need to understand it’s quite harmful.
 Whenever possible, connect your laptop or desktop to an ethernet connection and avoid using wifi.

 Also, whenever you don’t need the wifi in your home, turn the router off if possible, as the range of your wifi connection is also the range of the radiation it’s giving off.

 CFL (Compact Fluorescent Lightbulbs) are one of the number one producers of dirty electricity.
 These bulbs use high-frequency AC electricity instead of the standard 60 Hertz.

 This allows these bulbs to be more energy-efficient, however, in order to accomplish this, the CFL bulbs use an electronic ballast to “chop up” the sine waves, creating spikes and surges of electricity.
 This produces dirty electricity and is quite harmful.
 Instead, just use older style incandescent light bulbs, like these from Amazon.